Alejandrocsdev/Uniclubs-Server/README.md

 npm run dev:wifi
 ```

-## 8. Deployment to Render.com
+## 8. Deployment to Render

-Every time you push to the `main` branch, the backend server will be automatically deployed to `Render.com` via Render’s built-in Git integration.
+Every time you push to the `main` branch, the backend server will be automatically deployed to `Render` via Render’s built-in Git integration.